Staff Research Interests

 - The economic determinants of state capacity and the stability of states

-- The links between financial and economic development in the long run
+- The links between financial and economic development

 - The interactions between economic ideas and policies